 Another great treat container idea is small paper Halloween treat bags using my FREE printable vintage Halloween stickers.
 The stickers (which can also be printed on regular cardstock) are the perfect size to decorate these little containers!

 Note: My first three containers kept coming undone because I used a different brand of tape.
 Scor-Tape was the brand that held and is the only brand I’ll use in the future.

 These sour cream containers can be made for any occasion, not just Halloween.
 Try them for Christmas, Easter, birthdays, or any occasion where candy will be given to children.
 They’re fun to make, and they’d make a good rainy-day craft with your kids.
-Show us on our Facebook page!
+Show us on the Glitter and Bonbons Facebook page!

 Halloween Side Step Card – Sweet Kitty

 A Halloween Card Mixing Patterns and Textures – BOO!

 How to Make Your Own Cute Halloween Garland